Axway/amplify-central/content/en/docs/manage_service_registry/service_integrate api_cli.md

 }
 ```

-- NOTE: Please replace the above environment variables for all the steps in the '.json' files accrodingly.
+NOTE: Please replace the above environment variables for all the steps in the '.json' files accordingly.